melaniehall12/JIC_8124_GT_Echo_Dot_Project/README.md

 - [x] Received authentication for a private testing server.
 - [x] Created GUI-Bot to manually change state of the lights and fan in the Metasys server.
 - [x] Accessed the Metasys Secure System Access disk and installed.
 - [ ] With the Metasys Secure System Access disk, allow for the creation of an authentication token for Metasys access.
+- [ ] Improve GUI-Bot speed and functionality if possible.
 - [ ] Expand utterance list.

 ### Inspection Log For Code